-Unless you have the money or the experience, delay building a website.
-Or, build a very simple one on the cheap.
-This may sound counter intuitive, but remember that the main objective is to land a new job.
+Unless you have the money or the experience, delay building a website – or build a very simple one on the cheap.
+This advice may sound counter-intuitive, but remember that the main objective is to land a new job.

 By the way, you need to decide the structure in which to operate the business.
 Here is an article that will help you make that decision.
 My only advice on this matter is to spend some money and consult a CPA.
 This is very important because each structure has definite advantages and disadvantages.
 Additionally, accounting for revenues/expenses varies by structure.
 A CPA will help you make the right choice.
 Consider that $300 as money well spent.

-Also, while on the subject of CPAs, talk to them about how this will affect your unemployment benefits.
+Also, while on the subject of CPAs, talk to a CPA about how this business will affect your unemployment benefits.
 You will need to comply with the law and reporting requirements.

 How to finance it?

 Ideally, starting your business should not cost a lot of money.
-However, this varies based on what type of business you chose to start.
-If you need financing, you should consider reading our post on business financing strategies for the self employed.
-Personally, I am a big fan of the SBA Microloan program because they provide funding and advice.
+However, this cost varies based on what type of business you choose to start.
+If you need financing, you should consider reading our post on business financing strategies for the self-employed.
+I am a big fan of the SBA Microloan program because they provide funding and advice.

-However, keep in mind that getting financing as a self employed individual will be nearly impossible.
-The fact is that few, aside form the SBA, will lend you money to start a business.
-However, if your business is running and producing revenue you will have some options (such as this one which we offer).
+However, keep in mind that getting financing as a self-employed individual is nearly impossible.
+The fact is that few institutions, aside from the SBA, will lend you money to start a business.
+However, if your business is running and producing revenue, you will have some options (such as this one, which we offer).

 Running your business